sparkbox/apprenticeships/README.md

-**Disclaimer:** *This guide is in early stages of development.
-We are translating our Sparkbox apprenticeship content into a useful format here on GitHub.*
+**Disclaimer:** *This guide is under construction.
+We are slowly translating our Sparkbox apprenticeship content into a useful format here on GitHub.*

 # Sparkbox Apprenticeship Guide